addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 Troubleshooting:
 ~~~~~~~~~~~~~~~~
-If you get an error that reads **'aws: error: argument --vpc-id: expected one argument'**, it probably means that your EX002_VPC environment variable is not set.
-You can retreive the VPC ID value by running the following command:
+If you get an error that reads **'aws: error: argument --vpc-id: expected one argument'**, it probably means that your **'EX002_VPC'** environment variable is not set.
+You can retrieve the VPC ID value by running the following command:

 .. code-block::